trychlos/pwix-accounts-ui/README.md

 ### Media queries

-When the application chooses to hide the logged/unlogged button depending of the size of the device, it should apply its media query on the 'display' div class, which is a direct child of the 'acUserLogin' one.
+When the application chooses to hide the logged/unlogged button depending of the size of the device, it should apply its media query on the 'display' div class, which is a direct child of the `acUserLogin` one.

-This way, the 'acUserLogin' div is kept active, and continues to receive and handle the messages.
+This way, the `acUserLogin` div is kept active, and continues to receive and handle the messages.

 ## NPM peer dependencies